lenses/lens-data-table-edits/README.md

-# th-data-table-edit
+# th-data-table-edits

-See the [component page](http://nishacodes.github.io/th-data-table-edit) for more information.
+See the [component page](http://nishacodes.github.io/th-data-table-edits) for more information.